ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

 ##### Borg (Pretzel Bites)

-_it is "futile" to "resist" these identical pretzel bites wrapped in foil_
+_it is "futile" to "resist" these identical square pretzel bites wrapped in foil_

 `starfleetsubs.data.sides.Borg` - Small: **$2.55** and **375** calories.
 Medium: **$4.15** and **565** calories.
 Large: **$6.65** and **780** calories.

 ##### Bones McCoy (Chicken Wings)

-_these wings are the best "bones" in the business_
+_these wings are the best "bones" in the galaxy_

 `starfleetsubs.data.sides.BonesMcCoy` - Small: **$3.75** and **545** calories.
 Medium: **$5.45** and **785** calories.
 Large: **$6.75** and **925** calories.